Metaswitch/clearwater-readthedocs/Manual Install.md

 Before starting this process you will need the following:

-* Five machines running clean installs of [Ubuntu 12.04 - 64bit server edition](http://releases.ubuntu.com/precise/).
+* Six machines running clean installs of [Ubuntu 12.04 - 64bit server edition](http://releases.ubuntu.com/precise/).
     * The software has been tested on Amazon EC2 `m1.small` instances, so any machines at least as powerful as one of them will be sufficient.
     * Each machine will take on a separate role in the final deployment.
 The system requirements for each role are the same thus the allocation of roles to machines can be arbitrary.
     * The firewalls of these devices must be independently configurable.
 This may require some attention when commissioning the machines.
 For example, in Amazon's EC2, they should all be created in separate security groups.